zihanwang1819/Wang_Zihan_HW1/README.md

 # Wang_Zihan_HW1

-ruby_intro is the source code for this homework.
+ruby_intro.rb is the source code for this homework.

+Sorry there was some issue occured when uploading, and it may cause my submission not in right form.
+I also have uploaded the zipped project, please download it if necessary.

+Contact me anytime for confusion.